TritonDataCenter/rfd/rfd/0001/README.md

 The per-account opt-in flag will be stored as a free field on the account's UFDS record, and settable by the user themselves through the CloudAPI UpdateAccount endpoint.
-It will be named `tcns_enabled`.
+It will be named `triton_cns_enabled`.
 A toggle for the option will also appear in the SDC user portal.
 Once set in one DC, the flag will be sync'd by ufds-replicator to other related DCs.

 The per-container tag can be set and removed in the same way as the service membership tags, through CloudAPI or Docker Labels.